sirrice/sirrice.github.io/templates/index.md

 # Recent News

 * [Talk](http://sirrice.github.io/files/talks/2016-05-mit-bigdata.pdf) about what provenance is and how it relates to our projects.
 MIT BigData Workshop 2016
-* Four papers accepted at SIGMOD's [Hilda](http://www.hilda.io) workshop!
+* Congrats to Niranjan, Arnab, Yifan, Daniel Haas, Sanjay, and Daniel Alabi for getting **four** papers accepted at SIGMOD's [Hilda](http://www.hilda.io) workshop!
-* QueryFix explanation demo accepted to SIGMOD 2016!
+* QueryFix explanation demo with Xiaolan and Alexandra accepted to SIGMOD 2016!
-* CLAMShell paper for _drastically_ speeding up crowds accepted to VLDB 2016!
+* CLAMShell paper with Daniel Haas for _drastically_ speeding up crowds accepted to VLDB 2016!

 # Current Research Areas